Aerospace Data Facility-Colorado

 Aerospace Data Facility Colorado (ADF-C) on Buckley Space Force Base.

-Aerospace Data Facility-Colorado (ADF-C) or Space Delta 20 (DEL 20) one of three satellite ground stations operated by the National Reconnaissance Office (NRO) and United States Space Force in the continental United States.
+Aerospace Data Facility-Colorado (ADF-C) or Space Delta 20 (DEL 20) or Consolidated Denver Mission Ground Station (CDMGS) one of three satellite ground stations operated by the National Reconnaissance Office (NRO) and United States Space Force in the continental United States.
 Located within Buckley Space Force Base in Aurora, Colorado, the facility is responsible for the command and control of reconnaissance satellites involved in the collection of intelligence information and for the dissemination of that intelligence to other U.S. government agencies.